redgeoff/redgeoff-web/content/posts/template-queries.md

 ### A basic MSON Template Query

-Let's take a look at an example where we extract the year from a user-provided date:
+Now that you have that background, let's take a look at an example where we extract the year from a user-provided date.
+Upon selecting a date with the date picker, you'll see that `Year` field is populated:

 {{< codesandbox id="mson-template-query-6zb3b" >}}

-Let's assume we have a form structure like:
+Let's step through this.
+First, we construct a form with `date` and `year` fields:
 ```js
 {
   component: "Form",